 - Ward Sisters and other nurses.

-We ensure that your needs are identified quickly, so that the right arrangements can be made to support you in using hospital services.
+They will ensure that your needs are identified quickly, so that the right arrangements can be made to support you in using hospital services.

-We also carry out training with staff in the hospitals to help give them the skills, knowledge and understanding to meet the needs of people with learning disabilities.
+Sometimes, they will also carry out training with staff in the hospitals to help give them the skills, knowledge and understanding to meet the needs of people with learning disabilities.